Madison International (MI)

 What Do We Do in Madison International?

-The Madison International learning community provides an extraordinary opportunity for a diverse cohort of international and American student-residents to learn from and about each other through a series of dynamic experiential and classroom-based activities including, but not limited to, the following:
+The Madison International learning community provides an extraordinary opportunity for a diverse cohort of international and US student-residents to learn from and about each other through a series of dynamic experiential and classroom-based activities including, but not limited to, the following:

 - stimulating academic course work that is uniquely tailored to the participants in Madison International;